 Drug addiction is a nasty, selfish, and horrific way of life.
 I grew up around addicts and made a choice very young to never ever open that door.
 My brother made another choice and has been battling the demons of avoided consequences ever since.
 He’s stolen from everyone who loves him.
 He’s lost his children.
 He’s been imprisoned.
 He’s been homeless.
 He’s overdosed.
 He’s died.
 He’s been brought back to life.
 And I was always by his side.

 After years of’ ‘never again,’ ‘here you go,’ ‘never again’ I finally made a choice for myself.
-I decided that I do not offer help for him, but for myself.
+I decided I do not offer help for him, but for myself.
 What will help me sleep better at night – knowing I never walked away, or walking away to save myself?
 I can fix my own broken heart, but I cannot fix regret.
-I cannot change ‘I could have done more”’ but I can live with tears shed over his choices.
-I also know that I cannot ‘help’ him.
+I cannot change ‘I could have done more,’ but I can live with tears shed over his choices.
+I also know I cannot ‘help’ him.
 I cannot save him.
 Only he can save himself.
 So we have dropped the word help altogether.

 I am done helping you, brother.
 But, I am here for you.
 I will never walk away.
 It is not our money you are in need of, it is our love.
 After your last relapse I wrote:

 ‘Thank you.
 Thank you for emptying my heart so I can say with certainty, it won’t be me.
 It won’t be me who funds your final hit.
 The final and heaviest of rocks, the ultimate bottom.
 The end.
 Or will the end be a different story?
 For every time you are too weak to stay strong, and my heart too empty to go on, I find a way to fill it back up just a little more.
-I keep walking through the same fucking door.
+I keep walking through the same f—ing door.
 Please close it.
 Slam it.
-Fucking destroy the door.
+F—ing destroy the door.
 I say I can’t take it anymore – but we both know it’s a lie.
 If you can’t help yourself, help me.
 Save me.
 Save me from having to save you.
 I want to live a life where the phone rings and I jump for joy.
 I don’t immediately deploy, my emotional soldiers.
 Wondering, will this be the call to end it all?’

 You’ve been granted every single opportunity.
 Look around at the world you’ll see.
 People dying to be like you and like me.
 Wanting to be free.
 You take it all for granted and you have no clue.
 The extent that others would go through.
 To be able to wake up and work.
 To provide for their children, free education.
 While yours are sitting there waiting for dad to figure it out.
 To finally see, he has everything.
 Stop with the selfish taking.
 Save me, from having to save you.
 Thank you.’

-Eighteen years is a long time, and I’ve had a lot of time to practice making space, digging deep, loosing and gaining hope, and never giving up.
+Eighteen years is a long time, and I’ve had a lot of time to practice making space, digging deep, losing and gaining hope, and never giving up.
 My brother has currently been sober for weeks.
 One day, it will be for years.”

 SHARE this story on Facebook or Twitter to help those struggling with addiction.